Home » Blog » 5 Clean Eating Approved Flours You Need to Try Today

 This is a family favorite!
 Almond flour has a slightly sweet, nutty flavor which is just delicious!

 I love to use it to make baked chicken nuggets and fish sticks for the kids.
 You can fry with this flour, but I find that it can clump and fall apart in the oil, so it is best to batter the food and bake it in the oven without flipping.
+If you do bake it in the oven, brush it with some oil first to keep it from drying out.

 a picture of almond flour in a wooden spoon with almonds around it